Rachit-Pal/GogoanimeAPI/README.md

   </p>
 </p>

+### Note: You might experience some delays using [my hosted api on heroku](https://gogoanime.herokuapp.com/), so feel free to host it on your own site.

 # Guide

 Below you'll find examples using [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) but you can use any other http library out there.